gearup2000/k8s/README.md

 4. How to use kubectl with multiple kubernetes clusters.
 5. How to Install Kubernetes Dashboard.
 6. Creating a Pod.
 Launching Containers in Kubernetes.
 7. Creating a Pod.
-Launching Containers in Kubernetes
+Launching Containers in Kubernetes.
-8. Labels, Annotations, and Namespaces in Kubernetes
+8. Labels, Annotations, and Namespaces in Kubernetes.
-9. Lens - IDE for Kubernetes
+9. Lens - IDE for Kubernetes.
-10. ReplicationController and ReplicaSet in Kubernetes
+10. ReplicationController and ReplicaSet in Kubernetes.
+11. Deployment in Kubernetes.
+Application Update Strategies.